 - Kick the ball to the goal to score

-At some point, these drills will become easier for your kid.
-That is because he or she has developed his or her skills.
+At some point, these drills will become easier for your kid as their ball mastery skills developed.

 Do not hesitate to add variation to the drills to make it a bit more challenging or introducing totally new drills.

 Also, do not forget to include a lot of fun as well.

 - 10 Incredibly Simple Soccer Drills For Toddlers

 I would love to hear your comments so please leave some below about what you think.